 What Did I Make With My Pintucks?

-I’m working on a licensing class to be an heirloom sewing teacher with Martha Pullen.
-This was a class project, and the pintuck insert was for this pretty tea towel.
+This was a class project in my licensing for Martha Pullen, and the pintuck insert was for this pretty tea towel.
 I have many ideas for the use of this wonderful stitch.
 I hope you enjoyed the tutorial on how to make the heirloom pintuck stitch.